Dick Taylor (Australian rules footballer): 1927 Brownlow Medal

 In 1927 he finished equal second, with Carlton's Alex Duncan, behind Collingwood's Syd Coventry in the Brownlow Medal count.

 North Melbourne (VFL)

-After playing with Melbourne for ten seasons, he was cleared to North Melbourne in 1932 where he was appointed captain-coach.
+After playing with Melbourne for ten seasons, he was cleared to North Melbourne in 1932 and was appointed captain-coach.

-He got suspended after a fiery game in 1932, and was barred from coaching for 4 weeks.
+He got suspended after a fiery game in 1932, and was barred from coaching for four matches.
 Charlie Cameron filled the role in his absence.

 Saturday, 14 July 1934

 Midway through July 1934, North Melbourne were on the bottom of the VFL Ladder, having not won any of its nine matches to that stage.
-Hawthorn, with only one win, and eight losses, were second from the Bottom.
+Hawthorn, with only one win, and eight losses, were second from bottom.